 area from Palmer to Anchorage.

-in the truck helped again with the bouncing.
 The road from Glennallen to

 Heading toward notched Gunsight Mountain on the